Zugz0Wang/Competitive-Programming-Playground/README.md

 - Independently solved; 20230529

 It's a simple counting problem.
 Keeping track of the number of remaining parking slots for each type of car and deducting the number of available slots respectively are the keys to solving this problem.

 ---

+## Leetcode.1615.
+Maximal Network Rank

+- Independently solved; 20230817

+A good problem with edge cases to clam down the maddness from a 30h long flight.

+---